 Mainland-Hong Kong Joint Operation against illegal immigration

-Officers from ImmD and the Hong Kong Police Force conducted territory-wide anti-illegal immigrant operation and raided the suspected hideouts of illegal immigrants.
-The ImmD also mounted a series of territory-wide anti-illegal worker operations to step up enforcement actions against non-ethnic Chinese illegal immigrants.
-In addition, to combat illegal immigrants sneaking into Hong Kong by sea, Marine Police collaborated with the Mainland authorities to step up maritime patrol and interception of suspicious vessels.
+Officers from ImmD and Hong Kong Police Force had conducted territory-wide anti-illegal immigrant operation and raided the suspected hideouts of illegal immigrants.
+The ImmD had also mounted a series of territory-wide anti-illegal worker operations to step up enforcement actions against non-ethnic Chinese illegal immigrants.
+In addition, to combat illegal immigrants sneaking into Hong Kong by sea, Marine Police had collaborated with Mainland authorities to ramp up sea patrol and interception of suspicious vessels.

-During the operation, the ImmD joined the Hong Kong Police Force to conduct sudden raids at over 60 target locations and intercepted 29 vessels and 452 persons, successfully seizing one vessel and arresting 52 persons.
-Fifteen male and six female illegal immigrants, consisting of two Mainlander, four Bangladeshi, two Pakistani and seven Vietnamese men, aged 20 to 56, and one Mainlander and five Vietnamese women, aged 25 to 36, were arrested.
-For the arrested illegal immigrants, two Mainlander men aged 31 and 32 were also arrested for "aiding and abetting others to land in Hong Kong unlawfully and remain in Hong Kong".
-During the anti-illegal worker operation, six Mainlanders and 18 non-ethnic Chinese were arrested for the breach of recognizance's condition, taking up unapproved employment and overstaying in Hong Kong respectively.
-The arrested Mainlanders consisted of four men and two women, age 30 to 57, while the 18 arrested non-ethnic Chinese consisted of seven men and 11 women, age 23 to 47, among which eight were holders of recognizance forms issued by the ImmD, which prohibit them from taking up employment.
-The majority of the non-ethnic Chinese arrested in the anti-illegal worker operations were primarily those who had either entered Hong Kong illegally or overstayed.
-During the operation, seven suspected employers were arrested, consisting of four men and three women, age 41 to 66.
+During the operation, the ImmD joined forces with Hong Kong Police to conduct sudden raid at over 218 target locations and intercept 60 suspicious vessels and 990 persons, successfully seized two vessels and arrested 70 persons.
+For the arrested persons, two Mainlander illegal male immigrants aged 23 and 28 and one Indian male aged 29 holding recognizance form were arrested for "aiding and abetting others to land in Hong Kong unlawfully and remain in Hong Kong".
+Twenty-two male illegal immigrants, consisting of two Mainlanders, nine Bangladeshis, seven Pakistanis, three Indians and one Vietnamese, aged 22 to 56, were arrested.
+During the anti-illegal worker operation, five Mainlanders and 31 non-ethnic Chinese were arrested for breach of recognizance's condition, taking up unapproved employment and overstaying in Hong Kong respectively.
+Arrested Mainlanders consisted of one male and four female, age 38 to 59, while the 31 arrested non-ethnic Chinese consisted of six male and 25 female, age 23 to 50, among which seven were holders of recognizance forms issued by the ImmD, which prohibit them from taking up employment.
+During the operation, nine suspected employers were arrested, consisted of eight male and a female, age 36 to 79.

 An ImmD spokesman said, "As stipulated in the Immigration Ordinance, 'Arranging passage to Hong Kong of unauthorized entrants' and 'Assisting unauthorized entrant to remain' are serious offences.
 Offenders arranging passage to Hong Kong of unauthorized entrants face a maximum fine of $5,000,000 and up to 14 years' imprisonment while offenders assisting unauthorized entrant to remain face a maximum fine of $500,000 and up to 10 years' imprisonment.
-The ImmD would continue to collaborate with the Hong Kong Police Force and relevant departments to step up enforcement actions and conduct joint operations to combat illegal immigration activities."
+The ImmD would continue to colloborate with Hong Kong Police Force and relevant department to step up enforcement actions and conduct joint operation to combat illegal immigration activities."

 The spokesman said, "Any person who contravenes a condition of stay in force in respect of him or her shall be guilty of an offence.
 Also, visitors are not allowed to take employment in Hong Kong, whether paid or unpaid, without the permission of the Director of Immigration.
 Offenders are liable to prosecution and upon conviction face a maximum fine of $50,000 and up to two years' imprisonment.
 Aiders and abettors are also liable to prosecution and penalties."